Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 * All the subscriptions purchased will be availabe under the subscriptions screen.
 * The status of each subscription will be availbe in the list.
-* From this scree the actions on the subscriptions like Change Plan, Chan Quantity,  Manage Usage, Activate and unsubscribe can be done depending on the status.
+* From this screen the actions on the subscriptions like Change Plan, Change Quantity,  Manage Usage, Activate and unsubscribe can be done depending on the status.

 ![SaaS Subscriptions](./images/customer-subscriptions.png)